Add To Favorites

 Supply students with wooden dowels or make mask sticks by tightly rolling paper and gluing rolled tube with Crayola® No-Run School Glue.
 Glue both the dowel and paper roll with colorful tissue paper to cover.
 Secure the rod to the back of mask and let it air dry.

-Embellish the masks with collage elements such as craft feathers, ribbons, beads and sequins.
+Embellish the masks with collage elements such as ribbons, beads and sequins.
 Remind students to decorate their masks with movement in mind, adding items that will flow and respond to the shaking of the masks.

 Provide time in the school day for student groups to practice their plays and perform for classmates as well as other grade levels.

-Ask audience members rate the effectiveness of team messages, citing specific terms in presentations or roles played by masked team members that were memorable.
+Ask audience members to rate the effectiveness of team messages, citing specific terms in presentations or roles played by masked team members that were memorable.
 What aspects of the presentation persuaded classmates to follow the message?

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage ins